portsoc/cloud-api-nodejs-datastore/README.md

-# CLOCOSS example: API in Node.js/Express and Datastore
+# Cloud example: API in Node.js/Express and Datastore

 This is a simple example of a read/write API with database backing, intended for use in Google App Engine.

+The application is a simple store of textual data.
+It has a list of named _files_ whose content can be loaded, edited, and saved.

 The API is implemented in Node.js and Express, the database is either in-memory (for testing and demonstration), and in Datastore.